jarokaz/tpu-gke-sandbox/README.md

 The Terraform configuration can be applied directly with the `terraform` CLI.
 We have also provided a **Cloud Build** configuration - `env_setup/cloudbuild.provision.yaml` - that, in addition to applying the Terraform configuration, installs the **JobSet** and **Kueue** APIs and configures Kueue resources.
 We recommend using **Cloud Build** to provision and configure the environment in a single step.

+Make sure that the Cloud Build service account in your project has the right permisions to perform actions in the Terraform configuration.

 Before running **Cloud Build** you need to update the following environment variables to reflect your environment

 ```